All Episodes

 Why?

-Because it's minus 70 degrees.
+Because it's minus 70 degrees, you mean down there.

-But wouldn't wouldn't 236,000 nukes kind of warm it up down there?
+But wouldn't, wouldn't, 236 000 nukes kind of warm it up down there?

-Depends on how it depends how far along the Iranians are.
+It depends how far along the Iranians are.

 And that you couldn't.